 Writing Content That Sells Depends Upon Writing Content That Drives Leads

-It’s important to consider how what we write on our websites will affect our ability to sell the products, services or books we have listed.
+Develop a method for writing to sell while providing great content that answers the questions of your visitors or fills their need.
 Written content works in many ways.
 Some writing pulls your audience toward you, building awareness.
 Other content builds trust and compels your audience to take action.
 In other words, content can be useful at strengthening different parts of the conversion funnel.

 The “funnel” represents the path that visitors take on their way to becoming leads, starting with awareness and ending with action.
 If you’re not getting leads, it’s because there’s a weakness in your funnel.

 On a content website or blog sales are not generally made without getting the visitor’s attention, trust and giving them a relevance to what they’re looking for overall.

 You must learn to create the content you need to strengthen your conversion funnel.
 Here are some tips to help you generate more leads with your written content.